Courses

 healthcare management

 Healthcare management is a wide umbrella, and many roles and positions fall under it.
 You might have an idea already of what direction you’ll take in your healthcare management career, but there might be other paths to consider.
 Here’s a pretty lengthy list of healthcare management titles and descriptions.
-As you read through them, are there new roles you’d not yet considered?
+As you read through them, are there new roles you’ve not yet considered?
 Are there a variety of roles you could use to build a career path?

 On this website of the American College of Healthcare Executives, you’ll find professional profiles of four healthcare managers discussing how they entered the healthcare management field, what their roles entail, and why they do what they do.
 As you read through them, what inspires or excites you about their work?
 What resonates with your own career goals?
 What gives you pause?